ray-project/ray/doc/source/data/loading-data.rst

 :class:`~ray.data.Datasource`.
 Then, construct an instance of your custom datasource and pass it to :func:`~ray.data.read_datasource`.
 To write results, you might also need to subclass :class:`ray.data.Datasink`.
 Then, create an instance of your custom datasink and pass it to :func:`~ray.data.Dataset.write_datasink`.
-For more details see the guide :ref:`Advanced: Read and Write Custom File Types <custom_datasource>`.
+For more details, see the guide :ref:`Advanced: Read and Write Custom File Types <custom_datasource>`.

 .. testcode::